 - Pet Care Fund

 - Medial Fund

 Find more details and information in my blog post, Sinking Fund Categories!

 You don’t need a fancy Sinking Fund Calculator do the accounting for Sinking Funds that are part of your personal finance.
 It’s a simple formula that is easy to calculate.

 Formula of Sinking Fund Based on Goal and Time

 To do the calculation of Sinking Funds, divide the total amount of money needed for your goal by the total number of weeks or months until you need or want to make your purchase.

-GOAL $ AMOUNT ÷ # OF MONTHS (OR WEEKS) = AMOUNT TO SAVE EACH MONTH
+GOAL $ AMOUNT ÷ # OF MONTHS (OR WEEKS) = AMOUNT TO SAVE EACH MONTH (OR WEEK)